 GREEK LOVE IN SIAM

-Little, if anything, seems to be known about Greek love in Thailand (as Siam became in 1939) before the middle of the twentieth century, when the accounts of various foreign visitors show they found it easy to have sexual relationships with local boys, sometimes with the knowledge and approval of the boys' families, and that they noticed no social disapproval.
-Roger Peyrefitte in Notre Amour (1967)[1] and Parker Rossman in Boys for Sale (1969) and Sexual Experience between Men and Boys (1976) recorded some of these experiences.
+Little, if anything, seems to be known about Greek love in Thailand (as Siam first became known in English in 1939) before the twentieth century, when the accounts of various foreign visitors show they found it easy to have sexual relationships with local boys, sometimes with the knowledge and approval of the boys' families, and that they noticed no social disapproval.
+The highly libidinous English writer Somerset Maugham, whose sexual passions were strongest for youths in their late teens, first stayed Siam in 1923 and remarked that “the Siamese were the only people on earth with an intelligent attitude about such matters.”[1]
+Roger Peyrefitte in Notre Amour (1967)[2] and Parker Rossman in Boys for Sale (1969) and Sexual Experience between Men and Boys (1976) recorded some of the experiences of the more truly boysexual.
 Gary Shellhart wrote a novel, Kite Music (1988), about a young American boy-lover teaching in Thailand in 1967.
-Sounding autobiograpical, and clearly written by someone deeply familiar with Thai culture, this probably offers the best insight into Thai attitudes surrounding Greek love before mass tourism and foreign pressure changed the situation dramatically, leading to an age of consent for boys being first imposed in 1993[2] and set at fifteen.
+Sounding autobiograpical, and clearly written by someone deeply familiar with Thai culture, this probably offers the best insight into Thai attitudes surrounding Greek love before the advent of mass tourism.

 One might suppose Greek love would have flourished in Thailand, considering both the tolerance of it Thailand had in common with most of the Far East, and her adhesion to Buddhism, which meant that large numbers of boys passed years living in monasteries as novices under the care and mentorship of monks forbidden female companionship.
 Kite Music does in fact portray one deep love affair between monk and novice that had transformed typically into a close lifelong friendship.